harness-community/harness-community.github.io/website/blog/2022-10-09-git-connector/git-connector.md

     ![Connector Location](connector-location.png)

 2. Now it’s time to give a name to your connector, but there’s some [entity name convention](https://docs.harness.io/article/7rsydu6iq2) which you need to follow while naming it.
-Some Common errors observed here are :
+Some common errors observed here are :
 For ease of understanding across orgs and easy identification you can also add tags and give an apt description to your connector.

     ![Overview](./overview.png)